An activation-relaxation technique study of two-level system impact on internal dissipation using DFT-based moment tensor potential: Results

 We now turn to the characterization of the energy landscape, focusing on the TLSs.
 Out of the 52\,000 events present in the catalog described in Sec. \ref{artn}, we identify 117 unique TLS ($4.18$ TLSs per 1000 atoms) that respect the required conditions on energy and asymmetry: a barrier, $V$, between 0.2 and 0.7\,eV, which are at the origin of noise at a frequency around 50\,Hz for temperatures between 124\,K and 300\,K, the temperature at which the mirrors of GWD are kept.
 The energy asymmetry between the two connected minima, $\Theta$, such that $ \Theta \leq V/3$~\cite{damart_atomistic_2018}, is classified as a TLS as illustrated in Fig.~ \ref{fig:asym-barrier}.
 As indicated in Table~\ref{tab1}, the number of TLSs found here corresponds to a TLS density that is more than double that found with samples prepared using mSW (1.95 TLS/1000 atoms).
 (It is worth noting that despite a higher TLS density with the MTP, smaller TLSs statistics appear in the top panel of Fig.~ \ref{fig:asym-barrier} because 28 samples were studied, compared to 200 with the mSW potential.)

 Figure~\ref{fig:asym-barrier} (top panel) shows the energy asymmetry as a function of the energy barrier for the 117 TLSs measured from the initial state.
 Because each initial state is the end result of the extended quenching schedule presented above, we observe an asymmetry in the energy of the second states of TLSs, which are more often of higher energy, in agreement with previous observations~\cite{kallel2010}.
-This does not prevent, of course, some final states from having a lower energy than their initial counterpart, especially in the case of lower (less than 0.5\,eV) forward-energy barriers.
+This does not prevent, of course, some final states from having a lower energy than their initial counterpart, especially in the case of lower (less than 0.5\,eV) forward-energy barriers, \NM{as measured from the initial state of the simulation.}

 The energy distribution of TLS is very similar to that obtained using mSW~\cite{levesque_internal_2022} (bottom panel).
 The mean barrier energy of the MTP samples is $0.51 \pm 0.13$\,eV, compared to $0.48 \pm 0.14$\,eV for the mSW samples.